potatoqualitee/assistants-chat-extension/README.md

 ## Adding an Assistant in the OpenAI API Playground

+You can add an API assistant one of two ways: automatically or using the OpenAI API Playground.

+### Automatically

+Just type `@assistant hello` and if you don't have any assistants, you will be prompted to automatically create a Beavis and Butthead assistant.
+B&B were chosen because of their unique speaking style which makes it obvious that the assistant is working.

+### Using the OpenAI API Playground

 1. Go to the [OpenAI API Playground](https://platform.openai.com/playground/assistants).
 2. Click on the "Assistants" tab in the left sidebar.
 3. Click on "New Assistant" to create a new assistant.